Content navigation:

 How to know your price perception without asking customers directly?

 Now, when you know what price perception is, the next question that comes to mind is ‘How can I know what customers think of my prices?’.
-But, before answering, we must admit that it is not possible to inquire or capture price perception comprehensively because of the two major reasons.
+But, before answering, we must admit that it is not possible to inquire or capture perception price comprehensively because of the two major reasons.
 First, as we’ve mentioned below the category is subjective and it’s not easy to get into the mind of your customers.
 The second reason stems from the dynamic essence of price perception i.e. it is not stable and might change under particular circumstances.

 Price perception is a complex phenomenon shaped by a number of dimensions.
-The change of one of these elements, eventually, impacts the overall price perception.
+The change of one of these elements, eventually, impacts the overall price perceptions.
 That’s why deconstructing customers’ perception into structural elements is a good starting point to find how shoppers might feel about prices without asking them directly.

 Let’s have a closer look at the elements shaping retailer’s price perception: